dunglas/doc/getting-started/api.md

 Ask Doctrine to create the database of the project:

-    $ bin/console doctrine:database:drop --force # Just in case you created the DB to play with the bookstore app, be careful with this command it deletes data permanently
+    $ bin/console doctrine:database:drop --force # Just in case you created the DB to play with the bookstore app, be careful with this command it deletes database permanently
     $ bin/console doctrine:database:create

 Then generate database tables related to the generated entities: